QuantEcon/python-lecture-sandpit.myst/lectures/rand_resp.md

 +++

-We can make compute  MSE Ratios for different surveys and survey designs associated with different parameter values.
+We can compute  MSE Ratios for different surveys and survey designs associated with different parameter values.

 +++

-The following Python code computes the objects we want for conducting comparisons under  different value of $\pi_A$ and $n$:
+The following Python code computes the objects we want to stare at in order to make comparisons under  different values of $\pi_A$ and $n$:

 ```{code-cell} ipython3
 class Comparison: